-While the JR Pass might be the most well known of rail passes for travel in Japan, there are a number of alternatives popping up that are more practical and economical if you are going to be concentrating your touring on a specific area rather than zooming up and down the whole country.
+While the Japan Rail Pass might be the best known rail pass for travel in Japan, there are a number of alternatives popping up that are more practical and economical if you plan on concentrating your travels to a specific area rather than zooming up and down the whole country.
 In this article, we take a look at what is loosely referred to as the JR East Pass (well, all three of them), giving you the lowdown on what routes and rates you have to work with.

 JR East-South Hokkaido Pass

-This is a brand-new discount pass to celebrate the launch of the Hokkaido Shinkansen between Aomori and Hakodate (that happened in March 2016).
+This cool discount pass was created to celebrate the launch of the Hokkaido Shinkansen between Aomori and Hakodate (that happened in March 2016).
 Unlike the JR West Passes, which have to be used for consecutive travel, the JR East-South Hokkaido Pass gives you six days of train access within a 14-day period.
-The cost is USD$253 (roughly 26,000 yen) for one adult (and about half that for children), and you get unlimited rides on JR trains in the eastern part of Honshu (the mainland) and the southern part of Hokkaido (in case that wasn’t clear from the name).
-This includes shinkansen (bullet trains) between Tokyo and Sapporo.
+The cost is ¥26,900 for one adult (and about half that for children), and you get unlimited rides on JR trains in the eastern part of Honshu (the mainland) and the southern part of Hokkaido (in case that wasn’t clear from the name).
+This includes Shinkansen (bullet trains) between Tokyo and Sapporo.

-You can use this pass to get from Tokyo (right from Haneda Airport, in fact) to Sendai, Fukushima, Matsushima (home to interesting little islands and one of Japan’s three most famous views, the reflection of pine trees in the sea), Nikko (a fantastic “power spot” all-year round, but particularly beautiful during autumn when the leaves change color), snowboarding hot spot Gala Yuzawa, Karuizawa and of course—Hokkaido.
+You can use this pass to get from Tokyo (right from Haneda Airport, in fact) to Sendai, Fukushima, Matsushima (home to interesting little islands as well as one of Japan’s three most famous views: the reflection of pine trees in the sea), Nikko (a fantastic “power spot” all-year round, but particularly beautiful during autumn when the leaves change color), snowboarding hot spot Gala Yuzawa, Karuizawa and, of course, Hokkaido.
 The vibey port city of Hakodate is just south of highlights like the lake district of Onuma, and the bustling metropolis of Sapporo.
 The Snow Festival awaits!

-If you’re wanting to explore the Tohoku region (the area from Tokyo up to the edge of Honshu) in depth, this is your best bet.
-USD$185 (about 19,000 yen) gets you five flexi-days of access to JR lines in the region, including some of the bullet trains (but not the Tokaido shinkansen).
+If you’re wanting to explore the Tohoku region (the area from Tokyo up to the edge of Honshu) in depth, this pass is your best bet. ¥19,350 gets you five flexi-days of access to JR lines in the region, including some of the bullet trains (but not the Tokaido Shinkansen).
 There are some limitations on the trains you can take, but overall the pass works well.

 If you want to experience the craft beer, hikes or ski slopes of Nagano (known for its hosting of the 1988 Winter Olympics) or submerse yourself in the mellow country atmosphere of Niigata (also the gateway to Sado Island), this is an affordable way to do just that.